 It’s easy and cheap to get around by the local SITA bus and you can also take a ferry to and from the main towns.
 I would advise against hiring a car – unless you’re experienced at driving in Italy and don’t mind narrow roads with sheer drops and some fairly speedy drivers, then it’s not the most enjoyable experience.
 There is also very limited parking.

-Getting To The Amalfi Coast
+Getting to The Amalfi Coast

 The closest airport is Naples, but you can fly to Rome, which is what we did and had a few days in the city.
-From Rome, it’s either a coach all the way down, or you can take the train to Salerno and ferry from there.
+From Rome, it’s either a coach all the way down or you can take the train to Salerno and ferry from there.
 (We did both – the coach was simpler, but I enjoyed taking the ferry).

 Amalfi Coast Budget

 Your biggest expenditure on the Amalfi Coast will be accommodation.
 Even the budget options aren’t cheap.
-Our stay at Villa Il Frantoio cost around £120 a night, including an amazing (and large) breakfast, which meant we spent less on lunch.
+Our stay at Villa Il Frantoio cost around £170 a night in May, including an amazing (and large) breakfast, which meant we spent less on lunch.
 Each room has its own private terrace overlooking the sea, which is a lovely place to sit and have a drink in the evening (the local shop sells some very nice local wine).
 Of course, when you are in Italy, you want to eat local food, but this doesn’t have to be expensive.
 There are lots of little cafes that serve pizza by the slice and great salads, which is perfect for a cheap lunch.

 So while it probably won’t be the cheapest trip you take, you don’t have to spend a fortune and for me, it is definitely worth the money.
 The Amalfi Coast really is a special place, a beautiful area, oozing with culture and class.
 I can’t wait to go back.